Background

 As you immerse yourself in various cultures, you add a new layer, a new depth in comprehending the world around you.
 People who only speak their mother tongue should experience this on their own to understand what I'm talking about.
 Once you do this, you'll find a new door to a new way of thinking.
 And if you took a language class in high school, that's even better because you have a base from where you can start.

 I used to speak French long ago as a student living abroad, but my French is super rusty because I have no one to practice it with.
-So this year, I set some new goals, and one of them was to take a French conversation class at Alliance Française de Los Angeles on Santa Monica Blvd.
-If you live in L.A, and are interested in learning French, give it a try.
-I think that they may let you audit one class.
+So this year, I set some new goals, and one of them was to practice French.

 I don't speak like a native in English, Farsi, or French.
 I know this is unusual, but I have come to terms with the fact that I will never be able to speak like a native in any language, including my mother tongue.
 But I have no problem communicating with people, and that's what matters.